 There are certain situations where one can activate the Presencehood state of mind.
-Activating Presencehood is a physical-social-spiritual process of shaking the energy of a place, to wake her up to protect herselves.
+Activating Presencehood is a physical-social-spiritual processes of shaking the energy of a place, to wake her up to protect herselves.
 A waken-er action.

 Most of the photographs in the series, were photographed & danced in almost complete darkness, as a "wrong" underexposed photograph.
 Randomly, it happened when day kissed night, or what Leonardo Da Vinci described as the perfect light for observation, Sfumato.

-Environmental activism- Daylighting the inner landscape;
+Environmental spiritual activism- Daylighting the inner landscape;

 - Recognizing the destructive force of humans and the understanding of the unsolvable situation, and create those photographs as an act of farewell from the loved ones, from the relative unspoiled Nature.
 Or -